wp-plugins/p3-profiler/readme.txt

 Warning messages like this: `Warning: usort() [function.usort]: Array was modified by the user comparison function` are due to a known php bug.
 See [php bug #50688](https://bugs.php.net/bug.php?id=50688) for more information.
 This warning does not affect the functionality of your site and it is not visible to your users.

 == Changelog ==

+= 1.0.5 =
+ * Security - Fixed a path disclosure vulnerability
+ * Security - sanitized user input before it gets back to the browser

 = 1.0.4 =
  * Bugfix - uninstalling the plugin when it hasn't been activated can result in an error message